kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

     PG -.->|ref| W
 ```

 The `PodGroup` object is created and owned by the true workload controller [^1].
-When the controller needs to create pods that require gang scheduling, it first creates a `PodGroup` based on the `podGroupTemplate` that is defined in `WorkloadReference`.This ensures automatic garbage collection when the parent object is deleted.
+When the controller needs to create pods that require gang scheduling, it first creates the `Workload` object if not exists yet and then creates a `PodGroup` based on the `podGroupTemplate` that is defined in this `Workload`.This ensures automatic garbage collection when the parent object is deleted.

-Pods reference their PodGroup via `workloadRef.podGroupTemplateName` which allows the scheduler to look up the `PodGroup` object.
-The scheduler requires the `PodGroup` to exist before scheduling pods that reference it.
+Pods reference their `PodGroup` via `podGroupRef.name` and  their `Workload` via `podGroupRef.workloadName` which allows the scheduler to look up these objects.
+The scheduler requires both objects to exist before scheduling pods that reference it.

 ### Naming Convention